Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động13/04/2025

 For many years now, every evening, the literacy class of Captain - professional soldier Lo Van Thoai (Nam Lanh Border Post - Son La Provincial Border Guard) has been lit up.
-The students are ethnic minorities from Muong Va commune, Sop Cop district, Son La province, aged 15 - 60.
+The students are ethnic minorities of Muong Va commune, Sop Cop district, Son La province, aged 15 - 60.

-"With the letter, people are very happy"
+"Having the knowledge makes people very happy"

-Visiting the literacy class of Captain Lo Van Thoai in Pa Khoang village, Muong Va commune, we can see that the learning atmosphere is extremely serious and disciplined like a formal classroom.
-People who come here not only learn letters, but Mr. Thoai also inspires them about the meaning of letters and learning, so everyone understands that learning is good for themselves and for their own daily work.
+Visiting the literacy class of Captain Lo Van Thoai in Pa Khoang village, Muong Va commune, we can see that the learning atmosphere is extremely serious and disciplined like a formal class.
+People who come here not only learn letters, but Mr. Thoai also inspires them about the meaning of letters and learning, so everyone understands that learning is good for themselves and for their daily work.

 Gieo chữ ở vùng cao- Ảnh 1.